logseq/graph-validator/README.md

 #### `exclude`

 Optional: A whitespace separated list of validations to exclude from running.
-Validation names are `deftest`s in `action.cljs` e.g. `tags-and-page-refs-have-pages`.
+Validation names are listed in [default validations](#default-validations) e.g.
+`tags-and-page-refs-have-pages`.
 Defaults to empty.

 ### CLI